GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 A more detailed overview of the geometrical aspect of sound propagation has been given in @sec:simulator:background:binaural.
 The #acr("GCC-PHAT") is a prominent algorithm in this category, known for its robustness in noisy environments @knapp_generalized_1976.
 The seminal work by Knapp et al. @knapp_generalized_1976 describes the GCC framework and explores the application of the #acr("PHAT") weighting to improve time-delay estimation in noisy and reverberant environments.
-The #acr("GCC-PHAT") remains a cornerstone technique in signal processing for sound source localization.
+The #acr("GCC-PHAT") remains a cornerstone technique in signal processing for sound source localization @gustafsson_source_2003.
 Alameda et al. @alameda-pineda_geometric_2014 developed a geometric formulation of the localization problem along with an optimization algorithm.
 Their approach illustrates the relevance of time delays as powerful features to perform #acr("SSL").
 However, reverberation and closely spaced microphones often degrade #acr("TDoA") accuracy.